Indexed Universal Life Insurance in Canada

 Max Out Registered Plans First

 Do not put money into an IUL policy that could go into the available RRSP or TFSA contribution room first.
-Registered plans are superior.
+These registered accounts are the most efficient vehicles for tax-advantaged investing and wealth growth for Canadians.
+They offer complete control, transparency, and lower costs than insurance-based investment products.

 Not A Standalone Investment